This site uses cookies for analytics and affiliate tracking purposes. Please click here for more information.

 Accommodation | Maps | Links | Welcome

-Once England's largest county, Yorkshire was divided into several administrative geographical entities (e.g. North Yorkshire, West Yorkshire, South Yorkshire, Humberside etc) in the political reorganisation of local government of the 1970s.
+Once England's largest county, Yorkshire was chopped up and divided into several administrative geographical entities (e.g. North Yorkshire, West Yorkshire, South Yorkshire, Humberside etc) in the political reorganisation of local government of the 1970s.
 Nevertheless, the region of the North of England which comprises the old areas of the former North, West and East Ridings will always be known to its loyal residents as "Yorkshire" - whatever new boundaries are imposed by the powers-that-be.

 Being so large, there is naturally a wide variety of landscapes and populations within Yorkshire.
 While the southern part of the old county is mainly industrial, the northern part is still largely unspoiled countryside and farming land, with two large areas being designated as national parks - The Yorkshire Dales and The North York Moors (both of which attract tourists from all over the world).